 Q: Has Charles Piper received special training in conducting fraud investigations?

 A: Charles Piper is a Certified Fraud Examiner (CFE) and a Certified Fraud Specialist (CFS).
-He has completed numerous fraud investigation training classes/courses and continues his education by regularly completing continuing education classes/courses.
-Mr. Piper has also provided training to various professionals and entities and his writings have been professionally published to assist others.
+He has completed numerous federal and private fraud investigation training classes/courses and continues his education by regularly completing continuing education classes/courses.
+Mr. Piper has also provided training to various anti-fraud professionals and and written articles and books about fraud and fraud prevention.

 Q: Does Charles Piper’s Professional Services (CPPS) only investigate for wrongdoing and/or financial losses?